Befriending Volunteer

-As a Good Neighbour Scheme volunteer you could provide company for a lonely older person on the Isle of Wight.
+As a Befriending volunteer you could provide company and motivation for a lonely older person on the Isle of Wight.

 Many older people can be isolated and lonely especially if they don’t have family or friends nearby.
-A visit or telephone call from a Good Neighbour Scheme volunteer can really lift their spirits and give them something to look forward to.
+A visit or telephone call from a befriending volunteer can really lift their spirits and give them something to look forward to.
+By befriending you will also be supporting your befriendees to work towards small and achievable goals.

 What you will get out of it